mvcds/my-library/carreer/development/Backend for frontends.md

 ---

-When each frontend client has its on the aligment with a backend owned by the same team.
+When each frontend client has its on the aligment with a backend owned by the same [[team]].

 It relates  it to [[Interface Segregation Principle]].